-The Child Maintenance and Enforcement Commission is responsible for the child maintenance system.
-I have therefore asked the Commissioner to write to the hon.
+The administration of the Child Support Agency is the matter for the chief executive.
+He will write to the hon.
 Member with the information requested.

 I hope you find this answer helpful.